awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.S3.md

 For these examples, we will use a subpath within the bucket, as in this example:
  `s3://aws-logs-123456789012-us-west-2/hive-test`

-The following procedures are written with the assumption you followed the steps in the tutorial and have an external table that is mastered in DynamoDB \(*ddb\_features*\)\.
+The following procedures are written with the assumption you followed the steps in the tutorial and have an external table in DynamoDB named *ddb\_features*\.

 **Topics**
 + [Copying Data Using the Hive Default Format](#EMRforDynamoDB.CopyingData.S3.DefaultFormat)